Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic

+Furthermore, those approaches only provide a \textit{qualitative} (boolean) judgement of a trajectory's satisfaction with respect to a chance constraint.
+In contrast, we seek to define a measure that provides a \textit{quantitative} judgement of a trajectory's satisfaction.
+This is analogous to robustness for deterministic STL that provides a quantitative measure beyond the qualitative Boolean semantics.
+Such a measure can then be extended to reason about partial trajectories, and hence, is advantageous for iterative methods for planning such as sampling-based algorithms.
 To illustrate what such a measure might convey, consider the following example. \begin{example} \emph{ Consider the formulas $\phi_1 = \square_I \mu$ and $\phi_2 = \Diamond_I \mu$.
 In the case of the $\square$ operator, which states that a property must hold for all time $ t \in I$, a quantitative measure of robustness could be characterized by the point with the lowest probability of satisfying $\mu$ in $I$, i.e., $\min_{t\in I} P(h(\xtraj(t)) \geq 0)$, where $h$ is the linear function that $\mu$ is defined on.
 If the probability of violation at that point is below a certain threshold, then it is also below that threshold at every other point.
 Similarly, for the $\Diamond$ operator, which states that a property must hold for \textit{a} time point $ t \in I$, we could look at the point with the \textit{highest} probability of satisfying $\mu$, i.e., $\max_{t\in\langle a,b \rangle} P(h(\xtraj(t)) \geq 0)$.
 If the probability of violation at that point is above a certain threshold, then formula $\phi_2$ is satisfied.
 A quantitative measure of stochastic robustness must incorporate this conflicting treatment of temporal operators. } \end{example} This intuition guides the development of the Stochastic Robustness Interval (\stori) as defined below.

 \begin{definition}[Stochastic Robustness Interval] The Stochastic Robustness Interval (\stori) of a belief trajectory $\btraj$ over time window $[0,T]$ with respect to an STL formula $\phi$ is a functional $f(\phi, \btraj)$: